 - It is unobtrusive

 It is simple to install, too – yard staples placed at 5 feet intervals will keep it in place.
 Once you’ve got it set up, your robot lawn mowers will be stuck within your yard, taking care of your mowing needs and sticking to the boundaries you set.

 As with any power tool, you will need to perform basic maintenance tasks to ensure your investment stays as helpful as the day you bought it.
 With proper care, a good mower can last quite a long time.

-To clean your robot lawnmower, it is advised you use a bristle brush and some shop towels to clean off the excess grass that builds upon the wheels and underneath.
+To clean your robot lawn mower, it is advised you use a bristle brush and some shop towels to clean off the excess grass that builds upon the wheels and underneath.
 (Side note: Always make sure when cleaning that you turn off the master switch so that the vacuum does not turn on.
 Some of these mowers turn off when lifted up, but it’s best to be safe).

 You can buy universal replacement blades, or you can buy ones that are specific to your brand.
-For example, Husqvarna makes replacement blades readily available that retail for around $65 per 45 blades.
+For example, Husqvarna makes replacement blades readily available that retail for around $65 per 45 razor blades.

 When it comes time for you to replace your own battery, you could be looking in the region of $50 based upon our findings of the WORX batteries for sale.
 Pricing will vary from brand to brand, but this gives you an idea of what to expect.